OCA/account-invoicing/account_invoice_import/README.rst

 Here is how the module works:

-* the user starts a wizard and uploads the PDF invoice,
+* the user starts a wizard and uploads the PDF or XML invoice,
 * if the PDF file has an embedded XML file in ZUGFeRD/CII format, Odoo will read this file,
 * otherwise, Odoo will use the *invoice2data* Python library to try to interpret the text of the PDF,
 * if there is already some draft supplier invoice for this supplier, Odoo will propose to select one to update or create a new draft invoice,